As war rages, Paralympics open in Beijing without Russia

 Paralympic organizers initially announced that Russians and Belarusians would be allowed to compete in Beijing, but reversed course one day before the opening and expelled athletes from both countries.
 They cited tensions in the Athletes Village.

+The live broadcast of the opening on Chinese state TV did not translate Parsons’ condemnation of war and and then lowered the volume of his remarks in English for a while.
+The Chinese government has refrained from criticizing the invasion and opposed the U.S., European and other sanctions imposed on Russia.

+Ukrainian team member Maksym Yarovyi carried the country’s now widely known blue and yellow flag at the head of a 20-person delegation at the opening.
+All the athletes and spectators wore face masks to protect against the coronavirus, including Chinese President Xi Jinping and other dignitaries.

-Sushkevych said it took four days for team members in Ukraine to reach Beijing.
-He said he slept on the floor of a bus because of a back condition during the last two days of the journey through Europe.
+He said it took four days for team members in Ukraine to reach Beijing, and that he slept on the floor of a bus because of a back condition during the last two days of the journey through Europe.

-“We overcame a lot of barriers on the way,” he said.
+“We overcame a lot of barriers on the way,” Sushkevych said.
 “Many members of our team had to escape while there was bombardment and shells exploding.”

+Li Duan, a blind former long jumper for China who won gold in Athens in 2004 and in Beijing in 2008, felt around for the holder and then struggled a bit to insert the flame.
+The crowd cheered him on until he mounted it properly in the center of a large white snowflake that then ascended to the top of the open-air stadium.

 About 564 athletes, of which 138 are women, are competing in the Paralympics.
 China has the largest team, with 96 competitors, followed by the United States with 65.
 The Paralympics includes six sports: Alpine skiing, cross-country skiing, biathlon, hockey, snowboarding and curling.

-"Much work still needs to be done to achieve gender parity but having increased female participation significantly at the Winter Games in the last 20 years shows we are heading in the right direction,” International Paralympic Committee president Andrew Parsons said.
+"Much work still needs to be done to achieve gender parity but having increased female participation significantly at the Winter Games in the last 20 years shows we are heading in the right direction,” Parsons said.

 The 10-day Paralympics closes on March 13.